shanelindsay/presentations/diss-induction/slides.md

 - Resources walkthrough · 5 min
 - Small-group breakout · 5–10 min
 - Schedule next meetings · 5 min
-Note:
-- Keep an eye on the clock so there is time for scheduling at the end.

 ---

 ## Introduction from Me
-- Share background and role in the project module
-- Outline expectations for professionalism and engagement
-- Flag office hours and communication channels
-Note:
-- Use this slide to personalise: mention research interests, supervision approach.

 ---